 Your first stop is Tekapo.
-The 3 hour drive from Christchurch to Tekapo is a beautiful way to be introduced to the New Zealand’s country side.
+The 3-hour drive from Christchurch to Tekapo is a beautiful way to be introduced to New Zealand’s countryside.

-The Church of the Good Shepherd
+Option 1: Check out the Church of the Good Shepherd

-Be warned though, it’s very popular, in fact it’s one of the most popular photography spots on the South Island.
+Be warned though, it’s very popular, in fact, it’s one of the most popular photography spots on the South Island.
 If you want to get a good spot arrive early and be prepared to wait for your perfect shot.
 Be respectful too, after all, it is a house of worship.

 Technically Lupin flowers are just weeds that have spread around the island like a disease creating danger to native species of plants.

-With that said no one can deny that Lupin flowers in bloom create fantastic scenery, where everything turn into a beautiful shade of pink and purple.
+With that said no one can deny that Lupin flowers in bloom create fantastic scenery, where everything turns into a beautiful shade of pink and purple.

 Distance from Tekapo to Mount Cook: 105 km / 65 miles / 70 minutes

-This challenging hike takes you to one of the most famous backcountry huts in New Zealand.
+This challenging full-day hike takes you to one of the most famous backcountry huts in New Zealand.
 The whole track, which starts at the White Horse Hill car park, takes around 6-8 hours to complete.

-This relatively flat 5 km hike has some of the most scenic views in the whole park.
-From White Horse Hill carpark the route travels all the way through the Hooker Valley eventually ending up at the Hooker Valley Glacial Lake.
+From the White Horse Hill parking lot, the route travels all the way through the Hooker Valley eventually ending up at the Hooker Valley Glacial Lake.

-Here iceberg’s can be seen carving off the glacier and floating all the way down to near the shoreline.
+Here icebergs can be seen carving off the glacier and floating all the way down to near the shoreline.
 A beautiful scene and one of my favourite day hikes on New Zealand’s South Island.

-Book a scenic flight
+Day 4 – option 2: Book a scenic flight

 Mount Cook National Park is one of the best places to do a scenic flight.
-With many glaciers overhanging the steep mountain cliffs and the insanely blue glacial lakes it is scenery that you won’t be able to forget.
+With many glaciers overhanging the steep mountain cliffs and the insanely blue glacial lakes it is the scenery that you won’t be able to forget.

-See my first timer’s guide to Mount Cook National Park for more info.
+See my first-timer’s guide to Mount Cook National Park for more info.

-Day 4-6: Wanaka
+Day 4-Afternoon: Drive to Wanaka

 Distance from Mount Cook to Wanaka: 210 km / 130 miles / 2,5 hours

-Thanks to being located in the heart of the southern alps near Mount Aspiring National Park, Wanaka is blessed with some of the most incredible scenery.
+Thanks to being located in the heart of the Southern Alps near Mount Aspiring National Park, Wanaka is blessed with some of the most incredible scenery.

-The hike up to Roys Peak is a special one and it’s probably one of the most recognisable views in the whole of NZ (apart from That Wanaka Tree but I’ll get to that soon).
+The hike up to Roys Peak is a special one and it’s probably one of the most recognizable views in the whole of NZ (apart from That Wanaka Tree but I’ll get to that soon).

-The 16 km track starts from a small car park 6km away from Wanaka down the Mount Aspiring Road.
+The 16 km track starts from a small car park 6km away from Wanaka down Mount Aspiring Road.